-Here is a path that you may wish to follow to take you through the design process, along with some additional explanation of the design implications of rocketry terminology used in the event rules and in the NAR Safety Code.
+Here is a path that you may wish to follow to take you through the design process.

 1. Accommodate the payload.
-Determine what size compartment is required to contain the altimeter and (separately) two Grade A large eggs and to cushion the eggs against the shocks of rocket launch, recovery system deployment in flight, and impact with the ground at the end of flight.
+Determine what size compartment is required to contain the altimeter and three Grade A large eggs and to cushion the eggs against the shocks of rocket launch, recovery system deployment in flight, and impact with the ground at the end of flight.